Search for a rare disease

 Other search option(s)

-Liddle syndrome is a rare inherited form of hypertension characterized by severe early-onset hypertension associated with decreased plasmatic levels of potassium, renin and aldosterone.
+A rare genetic form of low-renin hypertension characterized by hypertension associated with decreased plasma levels of potassium and aldosterone.

 ORPHA:526Classification level: Disorder

 Liddle syndrome prevalence is unknown.
 The condition is considered rare with less than 80 families reported worldwide.

 The disease can be clinically heterogeneous, ranging from mild to severe.
 Most patients are diagnosed in young adulthood, although the diagnosis may be made as early as in infancy, especially when family screening of an affected patient is performed.
 The typical clinical features are resistance to treatment with conventional anti-hypertensives, salt-sensitive arterial hypertension, hypokalemia and metabolic alkalosis often associated with a family history of early-onset hypertension and sudden death.
 Associated manifestations of hypokalemia may include muscular weakness, polyuria/polydipsia.
 Sudden death due to stroke or myocardial infarction or associated with malignant arrhythmias elicited by severe hypokalemia has been reported.
 Mild forms with essential normal plasma electrolytes have also been reported.